allaway/schematic_db/README.md

 #### Classes

+##### DB Config

+The [DBConfig](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/db_config/db_config.py) class is used to store data for the database in form agnostic to the type.
+It is cerated by a [Schema](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/schema/schema.py) object, and used by the various relational database classes.

 ##### Schema

 The [Schema](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/schema/schema.py) class is used to interact with the Schematic API to create a generic representation of the database from the schema.
 This is stored as a [DBConfig](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/db_config/db_config.py) object.
 The Schema is used by the [RDBBuilder](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb_builder/rdb_builder.py) class.